Plan the Right Migration Safari

 So, Is the Great Migration Worth It?

-If you choose the right month, the right region, and the right expectations, the Great Migration can be one of the best safaris you will ever do.
-If you book blindly and expect guarantees, you are setting yourself up for disappointment.
+If you choose the right month and the right Serengeti region, the Great Migration can be one of the strongest safari experiences in Tanzania.
+If you book without understanding timing and herd movement, you may end up in the wrong place for the experience you wanted.

-What month is best for the Great Migration?
+What month is best for the wildebeest migration in Tanzania?

-It depends on what you want.
-January to March is best for calving season in the south.
-August to October is best for the famous Mara River crossing period in northern Serengeti.
+The best month depends on what you want to see.
+January to March is best for calving season in Ndutu and the southern Serengeti, while July to October is best for Mara River crossing opportunities in the northern Serengeti.

-Where is the best place to see the Great Migration in Tanzania?
+Where is the best place to see the wildebeest migration in Tanzania?

-That depends on the season.
-Southern Serengeti and Ndutu are best for calving season, the western corridor is important during the northward push, and northern Serengeti is best known for river-crossing drama.
+The best place changes by season.
+Ndutu and southern Serengeti are best for calving season, the western corridor is important during the northward movement, and northern Serengeti is best known for river crossings.

-Contact us for honest advice and a safari plan built around your budget, travel style,comfort level, and expectations.
+Contact us today for honest advice and a Tanzania safari built around your travel dates, comfort level, and wildlife goals.

 Related Articles